radial-color-picker/angular-color-picker/README.md

 npm install -S @radial-color-picker/angular-color-picker
 ```

-And in your app module or any module that will hold the component that are using the radial color picker:
+In your app module or any module that will hold the components that are using the radial color picker:

 ```typescript
 import { RadialColorPickerModule } from 'radial-color-picker';